Human or Animal Bite

 Help Me Decide

-- Bite from a child or adult human
+- Bite from a pet, wild animal or human

 Types of Wounds